cristianoag/trhmsx/README.md

 The STL file to print the case is available [here](case/TRHMSX_case_base_v1.5.stl).
 You will also need the file to print the cartridge guide [here](case/TRHMSX_cart_guide_v1.4.stl).

+Additionally I made available covers for all case and top cover holes so you can protect the computer from dust when not using it.
+Those files are available on the case folder as well.

 The acrylic top is cut from a 3mm transparent acrylic sheet.
 The SVG and Light Burn files to cut the acrylic top are available [here](case/).
+If you decide to print the top cover with the transparent filament or resin, please use the following STL file [TRHMSX_Transucent_Cover.stl](case/TRHMSX_Transucent_Cover.stl)

 ![](images/20240427_212416648_iOS-Medium.jpg)